Tehseem110/Tehseem110/README.md

 - 👋 Hi, I’m Tehseem Ahmed
 - 👀 Full stack Web developer
-- 🌱 I'm currently learning Advanced React and Nodes.js
+- 🌱 I'm currently using Nest js and React Stack
 - 💞️ I’m looking to collaborate on anything related to web apps or native mobile applications
 - 📫 How to reach me tehseem010@gmail.com